bmonkman/NightOwl/README.md

 -------------
 For testing purposes, you can easily create a MongoDB at https://mongolab.com

+For ease of setup, you may name your database "nightowl".
 All Collections will be created automatically as they are required.

 Web Server Setup
 ----------------